-Students GS_G12 Parents School G5-G12 I will take care of the computer and other devices.
+Students G5 G12 Parents School I will take care of the computer and other devices.
 I will bring my computer to school with the battery charged.
 I will keep my files backed up.
 I understand that if I do not log into my account on a school computer and save my work to that account that my work will be lost.
 I understand that this agreement applies to all devices I might use.
 I will only use technology in the classroom appropriately and when directed to do so by my teacher.
 I will only share my password with my parents and teachers, and I will not use anyone else's password.
 I will change my IAA password when prompted to do so and get help if needed; I am responsible for academic and personal consequences if I do not.
 I will not give out personal information, including my birthday, last name, address, school, picture or phone number, to anyone online.
 I know that everything I put on the Internet stays there forever; I will be careful about my "Digital Footprint".
 I will only represent myself online.
 I will always get permission before I upload or download photos, videos or games.
 I will be kind and respectful when commenting on someone else's online work and participating in online forums.
 I will not be mean, rude, or hurtful to anyone online.
 To do so is to be a Cyberbully.
 I will tell an adult if anything happens online that makes me or anyone else feel upset or unsafe.
 I will uphold academic integrity and respect copyright law regarding the intellectual property of others (including videos, music, pictures, and documents) by following proper citation style and getting permission to use it if necessary.
 I will not attempt to access others' files.
 I will manage online distractions.
 I will manage online distractions.
-I will mot use my computer in a way that will disturb others.
-I know that if I break the rules, there will be consequences.
+I will make good choices about when and how often I get in touch with my friends online.
 I will talk with my child about my expectations for tech use at home.
 When concerned about my child's technology use I will talk with my child about what concerns me and why.
 I will work in partnership with the school to support my child.
 I understand that if my child does not abide by the rules there will be a consequence.
 We will guide you in how to work responsibly, safely, respectfully and honestly with technology.
 We will be available to answer questions you have about technology.
 We will provide you with great resources to enhance your learning.